What is a Collaborative Divorce?

 This collaborative meeting will likely occur multiple times until everything is settled accordingly.
 Both parties, and attorneys, are instructed to sign a “no court” agreement.
 This states that both attorneys will withdraw from your case if it continues to court.
 You must then file for divorce through family court, and since you went through a collaborative divorce process, the filing should be simple and uncontested.

 If you’re going through a divorce and want to start a collaborative divorce process, our Rochester divorce attorneys can help you.
 The Cimino Law Firm and attorney Michelle Cimino has practiced family law for over 20 years and can help you negotiate exactly what’s best for you in your divorce.
 Contact us today if you are seeking experienced divorce lawyers in Rochester, NY.

 The Cimino Law Firm represent clients throughout Rochester including Monroe County, Orleans County, Livingston County, Ontario County, Wayne County, Genesee County, and Wyoming County.

-Contact us for a free consultation today to identify how attorney Michelle Cimino can help you!
+Contact us for a confidential consultation today to identify how attorney Michelle Cimino can help you!